CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 ## Build Collabora Online

-POCO and libzstd are built as part of the engine (CollaboraOffice core), one copy per ABI, and taken from its workdir, so they no longer need to be built separately for Android.
+POCO and libzstd are built as part of the engine, one copy per ABI, and taken from its workdir, so they no longer need to be built separately for Android.